Fast response with Azure AD Continuous Access Evaluation (CAE) and Conditional Access

 - Administrator explicitly revokes all refresh tokens for a user

 Not all app and resource combinations are supported.
-In the table below the specific combinations for the web-access and app access.
+In the table below are the specific combinations for the web-access and app access.
 For a good visual view on mobile devices; Source Microsoft

 Client-side claim challenge